ajaybhalerao12/ng-reactive-forms-contacts-app/README.md

 # NgReactiveFormsContactsApp

 ## Overview
 This repository is a comprehensive guide to learning and implementing reactive-forms forms in Angular.
-The project includes a range of examples and exercises to help developers understand the intricacies of template-driven forms in Angular.
+The project includes a range of examples and exercises to help developers understand the intricacies of reactive forms in Angular.
 This project was generated with Angular CLI version 18.2.10.

 ## Features
 - **Reactive Forms**: In-depth examples and explanations of reactive-forms in Angular.